thmolena/thmolena/README.md

 <a name="Research"></a>
 ### 🔬 Research Experience

-🔭 My research areas span across several domains, reflecting my diverse experiences from my ongoing research projects, my lab rotations, and my past internships, including:
+🔭 My research interests span across several domains, reflecting my diverse experiences from my ongoing research projects, my lab rotations, and my past internships, including:
 <li> Randomized Numerical Linear Algebra for High Performance Scientific Computing, with the focus on efficient algorithms for matrix computations in Parallel Computing, including, but not limited to Hierarchical matrices, Low-rank and Rank Structured matrices, in addition to the approximation of kernel matrices, with their applications in High Performance Scientific Computing, Data Mining, Machine Learning, and Data Science
 <li> Natural Language Processing and Large Language Models
  <li> Time-series Forecasting, Machine Learning, Deep Learning, and Data Science